PRACTICAL CHIVALRY IN THE TWELFTH CENTURY: THE CASE OF WILLIAM MARSHAL

 In this dispute, it was to William’s benefit to support John, to whom he had done homage for both the county of Leinster in Ireland and the manor of Cartmel in Lancashire.
 As earl of Gloucester, and lord of Glamorgan in Wales, John was also William’s most powerful neighbor.
 Longchamp quickly identified the Marshal family as potential enemies and acted to lessen their authority.
 When the tensions between the king’s regent and his brother erupted into violence, William threw his support behind John.
 Richard, then in Sicily, responded to news of warfare between Longchamp and John by replacing Longchamp as regent with another bishop, Walter of Coutances, archbishop of Rouen, and Archbishop Walter, with the aid of William and the other barons on the council of regents, soon restored order.
 More serious hostilities, however, broke out in 1192 when reports arrived telling of Richard’s imprisonment by Emperor Henry VI of Germany.
 John took this as an opportunity to seize the throne with the aid of Richard’s rival King Philip Augustus of France.
 In return for his recognition and support Philip demanded and received John’s promise to surrender to him Normandy east of Rouen and several important castles in the county of Maine.
 In the civil war that followed, William Marshal, despite his ties to John, remained loyal to King Richard and his Justiciar Walter of Coutances.
 In response to the Walter’s orders, he raised a mercenary army to besiege John’s castle at Windsor.
 Simultaneously, Walter imposed a 25% tax on moveables to raise the money that Henry VI demanded for Richard’s ransom.
 Upon the receipt of 100,000 pounds, and to the distress of Philip August and John, Henry VI released Richard from captivity in February 1194.
 John’s support melted away.
 John, realizing the game was up, threw himself on the mercy of his brother, who, somewhat insultingly, forgave him for a ‘youthful’ indiscretion.
 Marshal emerged from this turbulent period unscathed.
 He had navigated the political shoals well enough to remain high in King Richard’s confidence and favor without having alienated John.

 The remainder of Richard’s reign was dominated by war in France to recover the lands and castles in France that Philip Augustus had seized while Richard was on crusade and in captivity.
 William played his part, both as a military commander and a royal counselor.
 By January of 1199, Richard had recaptured most of the lost territory, and Philip Augustus, distracted by marital problems that led him into conflict with the pope, was anxious for peace.
 The two kings signed a five year truce, and Richard turned his attention to quelling a brewing rebellion in the south by two of his great Poitevin vassals, the Viscount of Limoges and the Count of Angoulȇme.
 Two months later, on 20 March 1199, Richard was killed by a crossbow bolt while besieging the castle of Chalus-Chabrol.
 In his ten year reign, Richard had spent approximately nine months in England.
-On his deathbed, Richard named John as his heir, passing over the claims of their nephew, Count Arthur of Brittany, son of John’s elder brother Geoffrey.
+On his deathbed, Richard named John as his heir, passing over the claims of their young nephew, Count Arthur of Brittany, son of John’s elder brother Geoffrey.
 During the succession debate, William Marshal had been among the most vocal supporters of John's claim to the Crown, and John rewarded him by confirming his lands and bestowing upon him the title in his own right of earl.
 (Before this he was simply the husband of a countess.).
 John also made him sheriff of both Gloucestershire and of Sussex.
 William Marshal became an even more prominent member of King John's court than he had been in Richard’s, and from 1200-1203 his name appears frequently as a witness to the king's charters.

 John proved to be a miserable failure as king.
-His legacy was to be the loss of much of the Angevin holdings in France to Philip Augustus and the issuance of Magna Carta to quell a baronial revolt.
-Because he needed money for mercenaries, he used his feudal rights extortionately.
-And because he proved unsuccessful in recovering these lands (which meant massive losses for the English nobility), he came to be despised and hated by his nobles.
+His legacy was to be the loss of much of the Angevin holdings in France to Philip Augustus and the tendentious issuance of Magna Carta to quell a baronial revolt.
+Because he needed money for mercenaries, he used his feudal rights extortionately, and because he proved unsuccessful in recovering these lands (which meant massive losses for the English nobility), he came to be despised and hated by his nobles.
 The result was Magna Carta (1215).
 In addition, he became embroiled in a losing struggle with the papacy when he insisted on his right to name the archbishopric of Canterbury.
 This conflict almost resulted in Pope Innocent III giving his blessing to a French invasion of England as a crusade.
 John died fighting against a French invasion and a native baronial revolt.
 John’s reign, however, began well with a successful campaign against his nephew Arthur and King Philip Augustus, who had recognized Arthur’s claim to the counties of Anjou, Maine, and Poitou.
 By 1200, John had forced Philip Augustus to enter into the Treaty of Goulet, which formally acknowledged him as the legitimate heir to his brother Richard.
 Arthur, however, continued to contest the inheritance, until his defeat and capture in battle in the battle of Mirabeau in 1202.
 Arthur was placed imprisoned at Rouen and placed in the custody of John’s loyal follower, William de Braose.
 John’s harsh treatment of Arthur’s followers and the ingratitude he showed to ally William de Roches, the powerful seneschal of Anjou, led to an uprising against him in Brittany and William de Roches shifting his support to King Philip of France.
 John enraged by the Breton uprising apparently murdered his nephew, perhaps by his own hands.
 At any rate, on April 1203 Arthur “disappeared.”
 But what brought John to ruin was a marital dispute.
 One of his great French vassals, Hugh de Lusignan, count of La Marche, had been betrothed to Isabel, heiress to the neighboring county of Angoulême.
 In order to forestall this alliance that threatened his control over Poitou, John in 1200 decided to marry the 12 year old Isabel himself.
 The result was a revolt by Hugh and his family, which John crushed.
 Hugh responded by appealing to their common overlord, King Philip Augustus of France.
 King Philip, citing the Treaty of Goulet, ordered John to appear in Philip’s court at Paris in 1202 to hear the charges against him.
 John refused, claiming that by ancient custom dukes of Normandy were exempt from answering such summonses.
 Philip responded that he summoned John not as duke of Normandy but as count of Poitou.
 When John refused to answer that summons, Philip declared all of his holdings in France to be forfeit.
 The result was war.